Skip to main content

 This won’t conflict because:

-• The Migma MX record is for send.yourdomain.com
+• The Migma MX record is for the send hostname under your sending domain

-• Your Google MX records are for yourdomain.com
+• Your Google MX records are for your inbox domain

 Emails sent to…Delivered to…